The Ultimate Guide to the Lucerne Travel Pass

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

-While the initial outlay for the Lucerne travel pass may appear expensive, once you add up the price of individual transport tickets you will need to purchase to get around to the various Lucerne things to do, you will see that you will easily save money with your pass.
+While the initial outlay for the Lucerne Travel Pass may appear expensive, once you add up the price of the individual transport tickets you will need to purchase to get around to the various Lucerne things to do, you will see that you will easily save money with your pass.

 Plus, you don’t have to worry about making bookings, carrying around multiple train tickets and even being concerned with missing a train or bus – because you can simply catch the next one!

-In this article, I will provide a detailed overview of the Tell Pass, so you know the various options available, and you can determine whether this Swiss Tell Pass provides the best value for you.
+In this article, we provide a detailed overview of the Lucerne Pass, so you know the various options available, and you can determine whether the pass provides the best value for you.

-As mentioned above, the Tell Pass is an all-inclusive transport pass which provides unlimited transportation across a range of modes of transport in the Lake Lucerne Region.
+As mentioned above, the Lucerne Travel Pass is an all-inclusive transport pass which provides unlimited transportation across a range of modes of transport in the Lake Lucerne Region.

 Lucerne transport options included with the pass are trains, buses, boats and cable cars.

-The Tell Pass is a consecutive day travel pass, meaning the pass must be used for the selected number of days one after the other without a break.
+The Lucerne Travel Pass is a consecutive day travel pass, meaning the pass must be used for the selected number of days one after the other without a break.

-The Tell Pass is valid within the Lake Lucerne region which is in Central Switzerland.
-Given the changes in landscape during the winter, some forms of transport are not in operation, therefore, reducing the area the pass is valid.
+The Lucerne Travel Pass is valid within the Lake Lucerne region which is in Central Switzerland.
+Given the changes in landscape during the winter, some forms of transport are not in operation, therefore, slightly reducing the area the pass is valid.

-The Children’s Tell Pass must be purchased at the same time as the accompanying Adults’ Tell Pass.
+The Children’s Lucerne Travel Pass must be purchased at the same time as the accompanying Adults’ Tell Pass.

 No further discounts are available for holders of a Swiss Half Fare Card or Swiss Travel Pass.

-Where and how do I have to get my Tell Pass validated?
+Where and how do I have to get my Lucerne Travel Pass validated?

-When you receive your Tell Pass, you are good to go, and there is nothing you need to do to activate the pass.
-You simply show the printed copy of your Tell Pass to the ticket inspector when requested.
+When you receive your Lucerne Travel Pass, you are good to go, and there is nothing you need to do to activate the pass.
+You simply show the printed copy of your Lucerne Travel Pass to the ticket inspector when requested.

 Getting around Lucerne with public transport is fantastic, and it’s easy to get wherever you want in the region.
-To plan how to get to the various Lucerne, Switzerland points of interest, I recommend you use the SBB Mobile App.
+To plan how to get to the various Lucerne, Switzerland points of interest, we recommend you use the SBB Mobile app.

-What are the top Lake Lucerne Region destinations covered by the Tell Pass?
+What are the top excursions covered by the Lucerne Travel Pass?

 Whether you are visiting the Lake Lucerne Region in the summer or winter months, there are a stack of great places to explore.

-From mountain peaks to blue lakes and breathtaking views, by holding the Tell Pass, you can reach all of these great things to do in Lucerne with ease.
+From mountain peaks to blue lakes and breathtaking views, by holding the Lucerne Travel Pass, you can reach all of these great things to do in Lucerne with ease.

-It’s impossible to list all the fantastic places to see in Lucerne with your Tell Pass, but here are some destinations you don’t want to miss!
+It’s impossible to list all the fantastic places to see in Lucerne with your Lucerne Travel Pass, but here are some destinations you don’t want to miss!

 Perhaps one of the most popular day trips from Lucerne is to ride Europe’s oldest cogwheel railway to the top of Mt Rigi – the Queen of the Mountains.